metaleap/mojo/_notes_misc_etc/preduce.md

 This is how declared-truths = axioms are added to the obviously-observable intrinsic truths derived from abs/appl structurings.
-It'd be nice if they could be avoided but we don't want to infer facts for any given abs from the totality of all its outside uses (currently loaded/known), neither generate permutations of theorems about it to then verify against the (currently loaded/known) call sites.
+It'd be nice if they could be avoided but we don't want to infer facts for any given lambda abstraction from the totality of all its outside uses (that are currently loaded/known), neither generate permutations of theorems about it to then verify against the (currently loaded/known) call sites.
+(That being said, the overwhelming majority of lambda abstractions being preduced would be local, within the bounds of the top-level-def's preserved isolation from _its_ callers, deducing facts about the local lambda from surrounding usage might be at least permissible, likely beneficial, and possibly unavoidable at some point.)

-Axiom annotations aren't as undesirable as they first appear, in that they desugar into as-if-handwritten wrapper code depending only on prim-`eq` and the structural equivalent of `true`, aka. the K combinator or "konstant" func, which luckily doesn't depend on itself.
+Axiom annotations aren't as undesirable as they first appear, in that they desugar into as-if-handwritten wrapper code depending only on prim-`eq` and the structural equivalent of `true`, aka. the K combinator or "konstant" func, which luckily doesn't depend on anything.
 Onward...

 One more thing, might be feasible to see how call-site preducing goes &mdash;
 maybe just ignoring potential nonsensical uses of `not` is fine as the caller accepts "any" ret-val as a consequence.
-Most calls will know that the arg is `true|false` (such as when received from prim-`eq` or `and`/`or` whose args are known to be `true|false`) &mdash; something to discover in practice.
+Most calls will know that the arg is `true|false` (such as when received from prim-`eq` or `and`/`or` whose args are known to be `true|false` from `eq`/`neq`/etc. calls and so on) &mdash; something to explore and discover in practice.

 # and -> \x -> \y -> (x y) false

 ```
-    fn{
+    fn{ // assuming no def-arg or def-name annotations
         a:["0",used,callable{a:@1, r:callable{a:false,r:_}}],
         r: fn{
             a:["1",used],